jenniferdo2211/Clean-Code-Summary/README.md

 This book, in my opinion, is just a reference but not the truth.
 We should not be dogmatic when applying rules and principles in this book.<br />

 I personally recommend buying paperback version of this book rather than reading pdf version.
-It could help us concentrate better as our phones are oversimulating our brains, causing boredom and distraction everyday.
+It could help us concentrate better as our phones are oversimulating our brains, causing boredom and distraction everyday.<br />

+Enjoy!

 ### [Chapter 1: Clean Code](https://github.com/jenniferdo2211/Clean-Code-Summary/blob/master/English%20version/chapter1-clean-code.md)
 ### [Chapter 2: Meaningful Names](https://github.com/jenniferdo2211/Clean-Code-Summary/blob/master/English%20version/chapter2-meaningful-names.md)